hoereth/imageio-icns/README.md

 You must provide an input image with equal width and height of an acceptable pixel size.
 The plugin will always try to match a @2x resolution ICNS type identifier, otherwise it will fall back to @1x resolution ICNS type.
-You can change this default behavior with an ICNSWriteParam:
+You can change this default behavior with the ICNSWriteParam:

 ```java
 ICNSWriteParam param = new ICNSWriteParam();